SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StyleGuide.rst

 *Rationale:
-This keeps code as concise as possible, without any loss of type-safety.*
+This keeps code as concise as possible, without any loss of type-safety.
+The type is very often already explicitly written on the right-hand side of the ``=`` sign, as in the last example above.*

 If the inferred type may be open to doubt, or if the desired type is not the default inferred type from a literal,